HomeAll ComparisonsTenzo AI vs Paradox (2026): Structured Interviews vs Conversational Scheduling

 What to validate in a demo

-Tenzo demo checklist
+Tenzo AI demo checklist

 • run 10 resumes through the same role and confirm questions stay role-relevant